 When shipping vehicles to Ghana, you’ll be able to choose between traditional container shipping or “roll-on roll-off” shipping, known more commonly as RORO shipping.

 RORO shipping is cheaper than traditional container shipping but also less secure.
-This is due to the fact that the vehicle will be exposed to the elements and might need to be moved during shipping.
+This is because the vehicle will be exposed to the elements and might need to be moved during shipping.
 Note that because the vehicle may need to be moved at some point, it will need to be operable.
 Also, be aware that this shipping option is subject to availability.

 In the United States, the following ports offer service to Ghana: